Dividend stocks food sector analysis

 WHY IS THAT ON THE MENU?

 Big food dividend companies have long been fertile shopping ground for the dividend stock investor.
-Plump dividend yields, juicy dividend growth and relatively recession resistant businesses make them good grub for the hungry dividend shopper.
+Plump dividend yields, juicy dividend growth, and relatively recession resistant businesses make them good grub for the hungry dividend shopper.

 I DON’T WANT THAT FOR DINNER

 But, big food has been struggling because of changing consumer preferences.
 We no longer want our food in a box or can.
 We want fresher, healthier fare.
-Additionally, life is fast paced and many folks just want to snack multiple times a day rather than sit down for a traditional meal.
+Additionally, life is fast-paced and many folks just want to snack multiple times a day rather than sit down for a traditional meal.
 Most noteworthy, big food has been slow to adapt to these changing consumer preferences.

 WHAT DOES IT MEAN?

-Revenue trends are flat at best and in many cases down on year over year comparisons.
+Revenue trends are flat at best and in many cases down on a year over year comparisons.
 Sales volume declines have pressured revenue.
 Price concessions to encourage consumption have further limited the top line.
-In turn, declining revenue and lower prices mean downward pressure on profit margins, earnings growth and stock prices.
+In turn, declining revenue and lower prices mean downward pressure on profit margins, earnings growth, and stock prices.